cyberholics/IoT-device-type-identification-with-machine-learning/README.md

 ## Project files and folders explained
 - **Input:** This folder contains the data used for this project
-- **Notebook:** This folder contains the Jupyter Notebook used for Exploratory data analysis, data preprocessing, feature engineering and modeling
+- **Notebook:** This folder contains the Jupyter Notebook used for Exploratory data analysis, data preprocessing, feature engineering and modeling (Check it out to see how I came up with the final model)
 - **src:** This is where all the Python scripts associated with this project are stored
 - **model:** This is where the trained final model is stored

+## Project demo
+I used the trained model to make inferences with random IoT device network traffic analysis sample data

+## Project Summary
+- I got IoT device network traffic analysis data from Kaggle, the data contains network traffic analysis for the following IoT devices security_camera', 'TV', 'smoke_detector', ``` ```'thermostat', 'water_sensor', 'watch', 'baby_monitor', 'motion_sensor', 'lights', 'socket'```
+- I performed feature engineering on the data by removing features with low variance.
+Features with low variance tend to have constant values and do not contribute meaningfully to the model's learning process
+- I pre-processed the data by performing standardization.
+Standardization is a method that transforms the training data to have a mean of 0 and a variance of 1.
+In standardization, the goal is to transform the data in such a way that it has a mean (average) of 0 and a variance (standard deviation squared) of 1.
+This transformation makes the data have a standard normal distribution, which can be beneficial for the machine learning algorithm
+- I used different algorithms (Logistic Regression, Random Forest Classifier, and Gradient Boosting Classifier) to build a model.
+Among these algorithms, I achieved the best performance with the Random Forest Classifier.
+Therefore, I selected the Random Forest Classifier as my final model
+- I evaluated the final model using the accuracy score and a cross-validation technique.
+I achieved a 90% accuracy on the model, with an average accuracy of 86% across 10 folds of cross-validation, this indicated my model is not overfitting
+- Finally, I deployed the final model as a web service in a Docker container.
+With that, I can use the model to make inferences from the container